-By the term ‘Measure Specification’, it means the detailed description of a measure.
+By the term ‘Measure Specification’, means the detailed description of a measure.
 Therefore, 2019 MIPS Quality measure specifications are the detailed guidelines of quality measures intended to be used by individuals MIPS eligible clinicians reporting CQMs via Qualified Clinical Data Registry (QCDR) or Qualified Registry and by groups reporting via Qualified Registry for the QPP 2019.

 To make things simpler, each measure specification has a measured flow and related algorithm as additional help for data completeness and performance.
 However, a measure specification should be considered final descriptive information on measures because measure flows may or may not be attested by the Measure Steward.